Takra - Indian Buttermilk...Ayurveda's digestive, probiotic, post meal drink.

 About a teaspoon of chopped, fresh cilantro

 Note: This is a general recipe for the average population, post meal.
 For individualized adaptation, seek advice from a qualified practitioner.
+Takra may be too cooling for some individuals at certain times.

 Comments